PAYE Freelancers: pathways to support

-- were you on someone’s payroll AND did the employer submit an RTI payroll report to HMRC by 19 March 2020?
+- were you working for an employer by 23 September 2020 AND did the employer submit an RTI payroll report to HMRC by 30 October 2020?

 If so, you need to approach your employer and check if they are furloughing you.
 You both have to agree to this, but you, the employee, have no right of appeal if they refuse to furlough you.

-If you have multiple employers and you were on multiple payrolls AND they each reported your pay by 19 March, check with all of them.
+If you have multiple employers and you were on multiple payrolls, check with all of them.
 You are allowed to be furloughed by every employer separately.